 total University enrollment stood at 5422 students.

-Dallas Baptist University offers 68 undergraduate majors as well as 23 master's programs, including 47 Dual Master’s Degree Programs, two doctoral degree programs, and 20 Accelerated Bachelor’s and Master’s Degree Programs and encompasses seven colleges: College of Business, Mary C. Crowley College of Christian Faith, Dorothy M. Bush College of Education, College of Fine Arts, College of Humanities and Social Sciences, College of Natural Sciences and Mathematics, and College of Professional Studies.
-The Gary Cook Graduate School of Leadership offers graduate degrees in Children's Ministry, Christian Education, Christian Ministry, Family Ministry, Global Leadership, Higher Education, Student Ministry, Theological Studies, and Worship Leadership, and doctoral degrees in Leadership Studies and Educational Leadership.
+Dallas Baptist University offers 68 undergraduate majors as well as 23 master's programs, including 49 Dual Master’s Degree Programs, two doctoral degree programs, and 22 Accelerated Bachelor’s and Master’s Degree Programs and encompasses the following academic divisions: College of Business, Mary C. Crowley College of Christian Faith, Dorothy M. Bush College of Education, College of Fine Arts, College of Humanities and Social Sciences, College of Natural Sciences and Mathematics, College of Professional Studies, Gary Cook School of Leadership, Graduate School of Ministry, and Provost.
+The Gary Cook School of Leadership offers doctoral degrees in Leadership Studies and Educational Leadership.

 For more information about academics please see the Academics section of this web site.

 There are 133 full-time faculty members of which 78% hold a

 doctorate or terminal degree.
 The student/faculty ratio is